simplesingleton/SSP-simple-singleton-pattern/README.md

 ### > .delegate( scope, method )
 ----

-Using this method, you can create an anonymous function able to invoke a method inside an determined scope.
+Using this method, you can create an anonymous function able to invoke a method inside a determined scope.
 ```javascript

 SSP.delegate(scope, method);